Plan Ahead: Enhance Emergency Safety

 Published January 15, 2019

 From a worker collapsing in a warehouse to a structure-devouring chemical fire, emergencies can happen at any time, on large or small scales.
 Every workplace has the potential for something unexpected to occur and, perhaps, unique to the job site.
-Fires are one of the most common workplace emergencies.
-In the event of an emergency, do workers know important steps to take or how to escape the workplace?
-For efficient and effective emergency prevention, preparing, planning ahead, and continuous training can help.
+Fires are one of the most common emergencies in the workplace.
+In the event of an emergency, do workers know the important steps to take or how to escape?
+For efficient and effective emergency prevention, preparing, planning, and continuous training can help.

 Jim LaMorte of Smart Risk Control, Inc. assists in coordinating workshops on hazard risk in Victoria, Canada.
 “There is an added benefit of confidence among the workers if they have some training in emergency response,” he said.
 “They definitely get the impression that management cares about their well-being.”

-One of the most common emergency situations in workplaces is fire.
 According to the National Fire Prevention Association, fire departments responded to 1,319,500 fires and about one structure fire every 63 seconds in 2017.
-Training for fire safety in the workplace is important, according to the Occupational Safety and Health Administration.
+Training workers for workplace fire safety is important, according to the Occupational Safety and Health Administration.
 Workers should know what equipment to use, where it is in the facility, and how to use it.
 They should also be able to get to emergency equipment, stations, and exits with ease.